Noncrossing Longest Paths and Cycles: Longest Paths and Cycles on the Real Line

-First we prove the sufficiency of (i) by contradiction.
+First we prove the \revm{necessity} of (i) by contradiction.
 Let $C$ be a longest cycle on $P$, and orient its edges to obtain a directed cycle.
 Suppose, for the sake of contradiction, that the edge $(p_a,p_b)$ of $C$ does not intersect the median.
-We may assume {\em w.l.o.g.} that $p_a,p_b<0$.
+We may assume \rv{without loss of generality} that $p_a,p_b<0$.
 The sum of vertex degrees strictly on the left and right side of the median are the same, and the edges that contain $0$ in their interior contribute 1 to both sums.
-Consequently, $C$ contains an edge $(p_c,p_d)$ with $p_c,p_d>0$; or (when $n$ is odd) there are two edges incident to the median, say $(p_c,0)$ and $(0,p_d)$ with $p_c,p_d>0$.
-In the first case, we can replace edges $(p_a,p_b)$ and $(p_c,p_d)$ with $(p_a,p_c)$ and $(p_b,p_d)$.
-In the second case, replace $(p_a,p_b)$ and $(p_c,0)$ with $(p_a,p_c)$ and $(p_b,0)$.
+Consequently, either $C$ contains an edge $(p_c,p_d)$ with $p_c,p_d>0$; or (when $n$ is odd) the two edges incident to the median, say $(p_c,0)$ and $(0,p_d)$ satisfy $p_c,p_d>0$.
+In the first case, we can replace the undirected edges $p_a p_b$ and $p_c p_d$ with $p_a p_c$ and $p_b p_d$.
+In the second case, replace $p_a p_b$ and $p_c 0$ with $p_a p_c$ and $p_b 0$.
 In both cases, we obtain a longer (undirected) spanning cycle, contradicting the maximality of $C$.

-The necessity of (i) can be proved by a counting argument similar to that of Lemma~\ref{path-lemma}-(i).
+The \revm{sufficiency} of (i) can be proved by a counting argument similar to that of Lemma~\ref{path-lemma}.

-Now, we prove (ii) by contradiction.
-Without loss of generality, let $0\in P$ be the median of $P$.
-Suppose that the median is incident to two edges $(p_c,0)$ and $(0,p_d)$ with $p_c,p_d>0$.
-Then, there is a point in $P$ to the right of 0 incident to an edge of $C$ that does not contain 0 in its interior.
-Denote this edge by $(p_a,p_b)$, where $p_a,p_b<0$.
-We can replace edges $(p_a,p_b)$ and $(p_c,0)$ with $(p_a,p_c)$ and $(p_b,0)$ to obtain a longer spanning cycle, contradicting the maximality of $C$.
+Next, we prove (ii) by contradiction.
+Suppose that the median, $0\in P$, is incident to the edges $(p_c,0)$ and $(0,p_d)$ with $p_c,p_d>0$. \rv{As the sum of vertex degrees strictly on the left and right side of the median are the same,} there is \rv{an edge of $C$ strictly to the left of $0$; this contradicts part (i).}

-To prove the first part of (iii), note that if $n=2k{+}1$, then the median is the $(k{+}1)$-st point of $P$, that we denote by $p_0$.
+To prove the first claim in (iii), note that if $n=2k{+}1$, then the median is the $(k{+}1)$-st point in $P$, that we denote by $p_0$.
 Let $C$ be a longest cycle on $P$.
-It is implied from (i) and (ii) that exactly one edge of $C$ (which is incident to $p_0$) does not contain $I$.
+Now (i) and (ii) imply that exactly one edge of $C$ (which is incident to $p_0$) does not contain $I$.
 The remaining $n{-}1=2k$ edges contain $I$.